jetperch/js110_statistics/README.md

 [Joulescope UI](https://www.joulescope.com/download) are great.
 We recommend trying those first.

-However, they do have a limitations for some scenarios.
+However, they do have limitations for some scenarios.
 The Joulescope UI always streams data from the JS110 at the full 2,000,000 samples per second.
 That's a lot of data, which limits the number of Joulescopes that you can connect to a single host.
 For long-term testing